ariaeon/ashen-feather-extension/README.md

 - Disabled if not on an wclogs encounter.
 - Navigation to the correct view with required parameters
-- Calculates total casts, single-hit casts, and uptime percentage
+- Calculates total casts, single-hit casts, and uptime percentage.

 ## Limitations